BlockchainWorks/ethmon/README.md

 # ethmon
 Claymore's Dual Ethereum+Decred GPU Miner nodejs-based web monitoring utility

 ## WARNING: this project is not being developed anymore.
-Do not expect any updates.
+Do not expect any updates. rigmon is the successor of it, but it is not public (yet?)

 Simple web application for Claymore's Dual Ethereum+Decred GPU Miner monitoring.
 It provides the same functions as an embedded into EthMan application web server, but is cross-platform and open-source.